 |Amazon Web Services in Australia||As storms pummeled Sydney, Australia, on June 4, 2016, an Amazon Web Services region in the area lost power and a number of EC2 instances and EBS volumes hosting critical workloads for name-brand companies subsequently failed.|

 Before continuing, it is important to understand where AWS’s responsibility ends and yours begins.
-The general rule is that what’s in the cloud is the user’s responsibility while the cloud’s security itself is the responsibility of Amazon.
+The general rule is that what’s in the cloud is the user’s responsibility while the cloud’s security and infrastructure itself is the responsibility of Amazon.

 To understand more, make sure you carefully read the AWS shared responsibility model – and make sure your colleagues do as well.